-Goal LU-4 The City seeks to develop uses that are compatible with one another Policy LU-4.1 Locate higher density residential uses within proximity of commercial uses to encourage pedestrian traffic, and to provide a consumer base for commercial uses.
-Policy LU-4.2 Ensure that infill development is well-planned and allows for increased density in Focus Areas along established transportation corridors.
-Policy LU-4.3 Allow for mixed use development at varying intensities in Focus Areas as a means of revitalizing underutilized parcels.
-Policy LU-4.4 Avoid density increases or intrusion of non-residential uses that are incompatible with existing neighborhoods.
-Policy LU-4.5 Require that the commercial and industrial developments adjoining residential uses be adequately screened and buffered from residential areas.
-Policy LU-4.6 Where residential/commercial or residential/industrial mixed use is permitted, ensure compatible integration of adjacent uses to minimize conflicts.
-Policy LU-4.7 Ensure that the locations of business establishments that offer adult merchandise for sale or rent or liquor sales are located in appropriate locations in order to protect the health, safety, and welfare of citizens.
-Policy LU-4.8 Ensure that minimum allowable distances are maintained between the adult or liquor sales businesses and other land uses defined as sensitive to their presence, including but not limited to churches, schools, parks and playgrounds, day care centers and the like.
-LU-IMP-4A Monitor existing and review all requests to expand intensive commercial or industrial uses.
-LU-IMP-4B Continue to monitor and record criminal incidents at the existing and relocated adult businesses, bars and liquor stores, as well as in residential neighborhoods adjacent to these uses.
+Goal LU-4 The City seeks to develop uses that areUses compatible with one another.

+- Policy LU-4.1 Locate higher_density residential uses within proximity of commercial uses to encourage pedestrian traffic, and to provide a consumer base for commercial uses. - Policy LU-4.2 Ensure that infill development is well -planned and allows for increased density in Focus Areas along established transportation corridors. - Policy LU-4.3 Allow for mixed-use development at varying intensities in Focus Areas as a means of revitalizing underutilized parcels.

+- Policy LU-4.4 Avoid density increases or intrusion of non-residential uses that are incompatible with existingestablished residential neighborhoods. - Policy LU-4.5 Require that the commercial and industrial developments adjoining residential uses be adequately screened and buffered from residential areas. - Policy LU-4.6 Where residential/commercial or residential/industrial mixed use is permitted, ensure compatible integration of adjacent uses to minimize conflicts. - Policy LU-4.7 Ensure that the locations of business establishments that offer adult merchandise for sale or rent or liquor sales are located in appropriate locations in order to protect the health, safety, and welfare of citizens. - Policy LU-4.8 Ensure that minimum allowable distances are maintained between the adult or liquor sales businesses and other land uses defined as sensitive to their presence, including but not limited to churches, schools, parks and playgrounds, day care centers, and the like. - Policy LU-4.9 Require that new residential development adjacent to or near industrial districts and freeways incorporate site design and building approaches that guard against potentially adverse noise and air quality impacts. - LU-IMP-4A Monitor existing and review all requests to expand intensive commercial or industrial uses. - LU-IMP-4B Continue to monitor and record criminal incidents at the existing and relocated adult businesses, bars and liquor stores, as well as in residential neighborhoods adjacent to these uses.